 Layers of graham crackers, no-bake pumpkin spice cheesecake filling, and caramel topped off with homemade whipped cream.
 This No-Bake Pumpkin Caramel Icebox Cake is an easy and delicious fall dessert!

-Well it’s officially fall and you know what that means, right?
+Well, it’s officially fall and you know what that means, right?
 Pumpkin and apple everything!
 Only kidding.
 But, I couldn’t let fall pass by without sharing a few pumpkin desserts with you all and today’s dessert is one that I think you will all love.

 First, it’s completely no-bake.
 Even though it’s fall, some people still live where it’s 90 degrees outside (thank you, Arkansas).
 But really, aren’t no-bake desserts nice all year long?
 Second, this is a perfect recipe that you can make ahead of time.
 The icebox cake only takes about 25-30 minutes to prepare, but you’ll need to let it refrigerate for about 5-6 hours.
 Which means you can easily prepare this the night before and your dessert is ready to go the next day.
 Easy, peasy.

-For the cheesecake filling, you’ll start with a few simple ingredients like cream cheese, pumpkin puree, International Delight’s Pumpkin Pie Spice Creamer, powdered sugar, vanilla, and pumpkin pie spice.
+To make this no-bake pumpkin caramel icebox cake, you’ll start with a few simple ingredients like cream cheese, pumpkin puree, International Delight’s Pumpkin Pie Spice Creamer, powdered sugar, vanilla, and pumpkin pie spice.

 Speaking of International Delight’s Pumpkin Pie Spice Creamer, it’s something that we love in our house and we always have a bottle of their creamer in our refrigerator.
 I’ve been using their Pumpkin Pie Spice Creamer every morning for the past few weeks and love it.
 You’ll be using the creamer in the whipped cream on top of this icebox cake too and it is so good!
 You’ll also have some creamer leftover that you can enjoy in your coffee or bake more stuff with too.
 They also have a sugar free version of the Pumpkin Pie Spice Creamer and an iced coffee version, which are both just as delicious.